-10.2 Cleaning
+11.2 Cleaning

 The ECG Transmitter, including clips and patient lead wires, should be cleaned and disinfected after each use session or shift, or more frequently depending upon the number of patients screened.

-To clean, dampen a cloth with one of the recommended cleaning/disinfecting agents (listed below), and thoroughly wipe down the ECG Transmitter and patient lead wires and clip/snaps.
+To clean, dampen a cloth with one of the recommended cleaning/disinfecting agents (listed in the following messages), and thoroughly wipe down the ECG Transmitter and patient lead wires and clip/snaps.
 Dry with a clean soft dry cloth.